Jeff Shattler

-Jeff Shattler (born December 26, 1984) is an Iroquois professional box lacrosse player who currently plays with the Saskatchewan Rush of the National Lacrosse League (NLL).
-He has Ojibwe and Inuit roots and has competed internationally with the Iroquois Nationals, including with the World Indoor Lacrosse Championship silver medal winning teams in 2011 and 2015.
+Jeff Shattler (born December 26, 1984) is a Haudenosaunee professional box lacrosse player who currently plays with the Saskatchewan Rush of the National Lacrosse League (NLL).
+He has Ojibwe and Inuit roots and has competed internationally with the Iroquois Nationals, including with the World Indoor Lacrosse Championship silver medal-winning teams in 2011 and 2015.
 He was the 2011 NLL Most Valuable Player, 2011 NLL Transition Player of the Year, and the 2018 NLL Cup Most Valuable Player.

 Professional career

 Shattler was drafted 10th overall by the Buffalo Bandits in 2005.
 He played one game in 2006 for the Bandits before being traded to Calgary for the 2007 season.
 Shattler played 11 seasons with the Roughnecks, missing only one game.
 During the 2009 NLL season, he was named a reserve in the All-Star Game.
 Shattler had a breakout year in 2011, when he was named both NLL MVP and Transition Player of the Year.
 On August 3, 2017, he signed a two-year contract with the Saskatchewan Rush.

 Shattler has played for the Brampton Excelsiors and Six Nations Chiefs of Major Series Lacrosse and the Victoria Shamrocks and the Maple Ridge Burrards of the Western Lacrosse Association (WLA).
 Shattler was the Most Outstanding Player in the WLA in 2013.